opendatasoft/ods-documentation/source/customizing_look_and_feel/06_customizing_theme/theme.rst

     It won't have any side-effects (limited to this single class name) and is guaranteed to work (since the hierarchy tree is mostly flat).

-    This is possible because all of OpenDataSoft's CSS code is written following the `BEM methodology <http://getbem.com/introduction/>`_ and prefixed with `ods-` so that they won't conflict with your own styles and can easily be overridden.
+    This is possible because all of Opendatasoft's CSS code is written following the `BEM methodology <http://getbem.com/introduction/>`_ and prefixed with `ods-` so that they won't conflict with your own styles and can easily be overridden.
 You'll find a great introduction to this methodology on the ever-useful `CSS Tricks website <https://css-tricks.com/bem-101/>`_.